microhh/microhh/README.md

 cp ../../build/microhh .

-Now, we can start microhh in init mode to create the initial 3d fields.
+Now, we can start microhh in initialization mode to create the initial fields:

 ./microhh init drycblles